suchetanrs/ros2_cmv/README.md

   <img src="custom_msg_visualizer/base_files/custom_msg_visualizer_logo.png" alt="Logo" width="300"/>
 </div>
 <br>
-ROS 2 - CMV (ROS 2 - Custom message visualizer) is a library that can be used to generate RViz plugins for your custom messages.
+ROS 2 - CMV (ROS 2 - Custom message visualizer) is a library that can be used to generate RViz plugins to visualize your custom messages.

 The plugins can be generated either with a GUI interface provided or by simply calling a CMake macro in your CMakeLists.txt where you create your ROS message.